of institutions included in the National Student Survey 2023 for biosciences (non-specific).

-Each term during the first two years, students take modules designed to develop more generic scientific and transferable skills.
+Each semester during the first two years, students take modules designed to develop more generic scientific and transferable skills.
 Some modules focus on specific scientific techniques, while others develop skills in problem solving, experimental design and data analysis.

 We encourage you to develop important communication skills, including working in groups to plan and carry out experiments that investigate a scientific problem, and you will present your work as an oral presentation or poster.

-The rest of your time on the course will be spent on independent study.
-This may include preparation for lectures and seminars, follow-up work, wider reading, practice completion of assessment tasks, or revision.
+Outside your timetabled hours, you'll study independently.
+This may include preparation for classes, follow-up work, wider reading, practice completion of assessment tasks, or revision.

-Teaching and learning in the Department of Biology is based in a £22m state-of-the-art facility, which is equipped with laboratories, a flexible workshop and creative learning lounge, computer rooms, specialist tissue culture and fluorescence microscopy suites.
+Teaching and learning in the Department of Biology is based in our £23m state-of-the-art facility, which is equipped with laboratories, a flexible workshop and creative learning lounge, computer rooms, specialist tissue culture and fluorescence microscopy suites.

-This course is based in the departments of Biology and Chemistry which are on Campus West.
+This course is based in the Departments of Biology and Chemistry which are on Campus West.
 The majority of teaching takes place within Biology, with some additional teaching taking place at other locations on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
-It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.
+It's easy to get around - everything is within walking or pedalling distance, or you can use the fast and frequent bus service.
+Take a campus tour.

-You will be assessed via a mixture of closed exams and continuous assessment, which will help you judge how well you are progressing.
-Although you must perform to a satisfactory level, Stage 1 (which is your first year) does not count towards the final degree, which is determined by work in Stage 2 (40%) and Stage 3 (60%).
-This provides you with the opportunity to find the most appropriate way for you to study at University.
+You will be assessed via a mixture of closed exams and continuous assessment.
+Although you must perform to a satisfactory level, Stage 1 (which is your first year) does not count towards the final degree.
+Your degree classification is determined by work in Stage 2 (40%) and Stage 3 (60%).
 If you undertake a year abroad or in industry this is marked by pass/fail.

-Throughout your course we will provide you with feedback on your work and assignments, which will give you an indication of the progress you making in your studies.
+Throughout your course we will provide you with feedback on your work and assignments, which will give you an indication of the progress you are making in your studies.

 A degree in Biochemistry provides an excellent basis for science or health-related careers, and for a wide range of other occupations and professions from management and finance, to journalism and teaching.